-Malware Intel Cards (aka Malware Cards) provide an on-demand summary of essential information related to a specific Malware, and are updated in real time as Recorded Future collects new information.
+Malware Intelligence Cards (aka Malware Cards) provide an on-demand summary of essential information related to a specific Malware, and are updated in real time as Recorded Future collects new information.
 You can use Malware Cards as a starting point when assessing whether this Malware poses a specific risk to your organization, and further can be used in identify associated indicators of compromise.
 Malware Cards are also pivot points during investigations that start with another indicator, a vulnerability, or a threat actor.

 The Malware Card header include known synonyms for the Malware family.
 Along with the usual reference counts and first/last seen dates, the header also includes Malware Category information: